 In [2], a single delay and error profile, I1, comprising various impairments from existing profiles, was introduced and accepted for testing the characterization of JBM functionality.
 With the challenge of not having 5G profiles resolved, experiments to assess the functionality of the JBM implementation in both floating-point and fixed-point code can be designed.
 To avoid testing only one profile, variants with different offsets can be created.
 Therefore, as shown in the proposed tables below, two profile variants are used: I1.O1 and I1.O2.

 In Table 7 of [1] it is foreseen, experiments P.800-21, P.800-22, and P.800-23 will evaluate both FE and tandem coding alongside JBM.
 Given the limited testing capacity and the complexity of testing tandem coding, which would also involve format conversion to mono, the source proposes not to include this aspect in the characterization tests.
-Thus, the primary objective of the aforementioned experiments should focus on testing IVAS JBM functionality, compared to IVAS decoding with FE and clean channel conditions.
+Thus, the primary objective of the aforementioned experiments should focus on testing IVAS JBM functionality, compared to IVAS decoding with FE, with error patterns derived from the profile variants I1.O1 and I1.O2, and clean channel conditions.

 Proposal